Syedaaneesa/Hotel-Booking-website/README.md

 ## 💡 Learnings & Achievements

-This project showcases a fully customized WordPress website for JPM HomeLets Ltd, designed to highlight their expert serviced office and commercial property maintenance services across the UK through a professional, trustworthy, and user-friendly corporate layout.
+This project showcases a fully customized WordPress hotel booking website, designed to highlight premium rooms, amenities, and seamless reservation services through a professional, user-friendly, and guest-focused layout.
 ---

 ## 📬 Contact